Nima-Fr/TryHackMe/HA_Joker_CTF/README.md

 ## Brute-forcing port 8080

-As we can see, the word **rock** has been used a few times which is probably refering to the famous `rockyou` wordlist which you can download [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjalMrg5MTzAhUSzqQKHSc5C2UQFnoECAUQAQ&url=https%3A%2F%2Fgithub.com%2Fbrannondorsey%2Fnaive-hashcat%2Freleases%2Fdownload%2Fdata%2Frockyou.txt&usg=AOvVaw3snAERl1mU6Ccr4WFEazBd).
+As we can see, the word **"rock"** has been used a few times which is probably refering to the famous `rockyou` wordlist which you can download [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjalMrg5MTzAhUSzqQKHSc5C2UQFnoECAUQAQ&url=https%3A%2F%2Fgithub.com%2Fbrannondorsey%2Fnaive-hashcat%2Freleases%2Fdownload%2Fdata%2Frockyou.txt&usg=AOvVaw3snAERl1mU6Ccr4WFEazBd).
 We can try to brute-force the http page on port 8080 which requiers creds.
 I used `hydra` to brute-force the password for user `joker` using rockyou wordlist.

 Port with authentication: `8080`